Trust-Machines/BNS-V2/README.md

 - **list-in-ustx:** List a name for sale
 - **unlist-in-ustx:** Remove a name from sale listing
 - **buy-in-ustx:** Purchase a listed name
+## Zonefile Resolver Contract
+As mentioned above, this update to BNS-V2 introduces a new on-chain zonefile resolver contract.
+This is done with a single map that stores up to 4096 bytes for the zonefile for a given name & namespace.
+Anyone can query a name & namespace for a zonefile, but the API, Hiro's, will provide additional support for two different types of zonefile formatting: on-chain or on IPFS.
+### Main Functions
+- **resolve-name:** Return the zonefile for a given name
+- **update-zonefile:** Update the zonefile for a given name
+- **revoke-name:** Revoke a name, making it unresolvable

+In short, when writing to a zonefile, the user will be able to choose between on-chain or IPFS storage.
+If the zonefile size is exactly 34-bytes, the resolver will assume it is an IPFS CID & will perform an additional query.
 ## Contributing
 We welcome and encourage contributions to the BNS-V2 project!
 If you’re interested in contributing to the BNS-V2 contract before its deployment to mainnet, please open an issue to allow the team to review your proposed changes or additions.
 ## License